Home

 Felines in Ancient Egypt

-One of the earliest appearances of cats in Egyptian history happens in the eleventh dynasty (Middle Kingdom).
+One of the earliest appearances of cats in Egyptian history occurs in the eleventh dynasty (Middle Kingdom).
 Around this time, cats were domesticated and brought into the Egyptians’ homes, mainly to combat mice.
 During the New Kingdom, cats became highly esteemed household pets.
-Mummified cats have been found along side their, usually wealthy, owners.
+Mummified cats have been found along side their - usually wealthy - owners.
 Later on, cats became sacred animals.

 Notably, Eqyptian sphinxes, which served as temple guardians, depicted sitting lions with human heads (usually, these represented the heads of kings).
 The famous Great Sphinx of Giza is believed to depict the head of the pharaoh Khafra.